5 Best Natural Gas Garage Heaters Reviews: Super Warm Heaters of 2020

 The Modine Hot Dawg has a stellar 4.9 out of 5 Amazon rating and an incredible amount of praise throughout the internet.
 This is the best garage heater overall site wide, and is quite honestly the best residential and commercial-grade heater you can get.
 With the option of 45,000 or 70,000 BTU, this heater will warm any room no time on even the coldest and draftiest of days.

 It runs quiet, has a low profile and durable design, ventilation tubes in the back, and it’s duel fuel (Electric and Natural Gas).
 Almost too many positives to list here.
 I highly recommend you read the full review for a total run-down on just what makes this heater top notch.
 I also recommend you check the recent price below for the most accurate and up to date price.
+Taking it in your truck?
+Be sure to install a truck bed liner to avoid damage.

 I had to put the Mr. Heater Blue Flame Vent-Free heater at the top.
 This little heater packs a punch – able to heat up to 750 – 1000 sq. ft. (depending on insulation) in no time.
 It’s also able to be used safely indoors, either wall mounted or stand-alone, thanks to it’s oxygen level sensors which shut it off when needed.
 With 30,000 BTU and an optional battery powered fan, there’s not many spaces this heater can’t warm.